Going independent, on tour in Cuba

 There was plenty to keep us occupied, apart from exploring the towns and spending time on the beach we experienced festivals in Camaguey, the Che Guevara Mausoleum at Santa Clara and even swam in the Bay of Pigs.
 It was a great way to experience the diversity of the island, from the bustling colonial towns to the lush forests and wetlands.
 White sand beaches to sugar plantations with their connections to the slave trade, signs of which are still partially visible.

-This form of tour is a perfect fit for travellers that value their independence as it encourages group members to immerse themselves in the culture.
-The main attractions of the island are visited but by including less touristic locations it provides a more authentic experience.
+This form of tour is a perfect fit for travellers who value their independence, as it encourages group members to immerse themselves in the culture.
+The main attractions of the island are visited, but by including less touristic locations it provides a more authentic experience.
 It involves seeing more than just the pretty side of the island, becoming exposed to the poverty and social inequality which is still common here.

 Tourists are not surprisingly regarded as a revenue stream by many of the local population, selling their wares or services is common and prices are usually inflated but negotiable.
 Begging is also quite common especially amongst children.
 The company discourages giving them handouts which results in producing a new generation of beggars, a commendable policy.

 Our accommodation usually involved staying in casas, homestays; we were also encouraged to eat a meal at or even with our hosts.
 The benefit of this is that tourism money goes into supporting the local communities, especially as many are heavily taxed.
 This seemed to be a great example of how responsible tourism can effectively aid the local economy.

 The additional bonus was that they were much more personal than large hotels; our hosts were friendly and often could not do enough to make us feel welcome.
 At our initial homestay we invited our hosts to share dinner with us; they were genuinely taken back and happily accepted our invite.
 The food was great but the company and atmosphere around the table made it even more enjoyable.